johnbrumley/desma158/day-2.md

 # Environmental Expressivity

-Or … level design.
+Environmental Expressivity could be another term for level design.
 When thinking about a player's movement through your level, at both micro and macro scales, there are features to consider about the environment that can exist from intrinsic to the concept of the game to helping a player know where to go next.

 ![](https://lh4.googleusercontent.com/Y0DOblhkR1-5REyZOffF7xaPjwULMeLdQse0yjbiLYKvUh2W2B3WrgsfAM_OK9QO8reSVRktMz9tyCXklIL_U52LZ_8mJnGCIjMtyqIOHScRQyn_8k7nrqY3BGK_rnaMXvhO0i8GoRBoVRfZpt3DcLc)